Monotone convergence theorem

-In the mathematical field of real analysis, the monotone convergence theorem is any of a number of related theorems proving the good convergence behaviour of monotonic sequences, i.e. sequences that are non-increasing, or non-decreasing.
+In real analysis, the monotone convergence theorem is any of a number of related theorems proving, under certain conditions, the convergence of monotonic sequences, i.e. sequences that are non-increasing, or non-decreasing.
 In its simplest form, it says that a non-decreasing bounded-above sequence of real numbers $a_1 \le a_2 \le a_3 \le ...\le K$ converges to its smallest upper bound, its supremum.
 Likewise, a non-increasing bounded-below sequence converges to its largest lower bound, its infimum.
 In particular, infinite sums of non-negative numbers converge to the supremum of the partial sums if and only if the partial sums are bounded.

-For sums of non-negative increasing sequences $0 \le a_{i,1} \le a_{i,2} \le \cdots$, it says that taking the sum and the supremum can be interchanged.
+For non-negative double-indexed non-decreasing sequences $0 \le a_{i,1} \le a_{i,2} \le \cdots$, it says that taking the sum and the supremum can be interchanged.

 In more advanced mathematics the monotone convergence theorem usually refers to a fundamental result in measure theory due to Lebesgue and Beppo Levi that says that for sequences of non-negative pointwise-increasing measurable functions $0 \le f_1(x) \le f_2(x) \le \cdots$, taking the integral and the supremum can be interchanged with the result being finite if either one is finite.